cakkermans/TicketProvider.Net/README.md

 ## SMTP

 Both a SMTP client and server are implemented.
+A command - reply oriented architecture is followed, where every command is inplemented in a dedicated class.

 ### SMTP client

 ### SMTP server

+SmtpServer creates and exposes a SmtpServerSession for every client connecting it.

+### Async support

+For all methods variants are implement using the asynchronous programming model via the `Begin...()` and `End...()` naming convention.

+_Again, this was long before the introduction of the async and await keywords_

 ## IMF